tomaskraus/ts-propper/README.md

 # ts-propper

 Simplified Lenses for TypeScript.
 For those who find the traditional (otherwise great) [Functional Lenses][1] implementation too overwhelming to start with.
+Unlike traditional Lenses, Propper's syntax is more object-oriented.

 - Easy to use.
 - Typed.
 With `d.ts` for Javascript.